qlik-oss/core-website/docs/tutorials/data-loading.md

     docker-compose up -d
     ```

-    The `docker-compose.yml` starts the following services in containers:
+    The `docker-compose` file starts the following services in containers:

     - A database
     - A postgres-grp-connector
     - The QIX Engine

-    **Note:** For the QIX Engine, port `9076` on the container
+    **Note:** If you look at the `docker-compose` file, port `9076` on the container
     is mapped to port `19076` on the local machine.
     This lets you access the QIX Engine from outside of the docker network.
-    In this example, we want to trigger a load of the airport data,
+    In this example, we want to trigger a load of the airport data
-    thus the port needs open outside of the container.
+    from outside of the container.

-    **Special commands for the QIX Engine**
+    The following special commands are important for enabling the GRPC connectors:

     - `-S EnableGrpcCustomConnectors=1`